Make these stuffed zucchini boats for an easy summer dinner! Lemon, thyme & Parmesan make the simple, delicious filling zesty, fresh & bright.

 - Preheat the oven to 475°F and line a baking sheet with parchment paper.

 - Use a small spoon to hollow out the flesh of the zucchini, leaving a little more than ¼-inch thickness around the edges.
-Place them cut side-up on the baking sheet.
+Place them cut side up on the baking sheet.

 - Make the filling.
 Place the scooped-out zucchini flesh into a mesh strainer and gently press out any excess water.
 You should be left with 1 cup flesh.
-Chop any coarse pieces and transfer to a medium bowl with the egg, bread crumbs, cheese, garlic, tomatoes, lemon zest, thyme, pine nuts, and ¼ teaspoon salt.
+Chop any coarse pieces and transfer to a medium bowl with the egg, bread crumbs, cheese, garlic, tomatoes, lemon zest, thyme, pine nuts, and salt.
 Mix until combined, using your hands if necessary.

 - Drizzle the hollowed-out zucchini with olive oil and sprinkle with salt and pepper.
-Spoon in the filling and bake for 16 to 18 minutes or until the filling is set and is golden brown and crisp on top.
+Spoon in the filling and bake for 16 to 18 minutes, or until the filling is set and is golden brown and crisp on top.

 - Serve with pesto.